at15/tinycache/README.md

 - [x] metrics, using prometheus
 - [ ] client in the cli
 - [ ] redis protocol? (if I have time)

+## References

+- https://github.com/hashicorp/golang-lru has more complex LRU implementation and supports resize.